Neil’s Guide to Sofia

 - Borisova Gradina park – a lively central park, particularly at weekends.
 Contains two stadiums (stadia!), a massive wood, some statues and all sorts of other stuff.
 Street performers and traders are here in milder weather.

-- South Park – not really spent too much time here, but it’s lovely.
-Seems to be less structured than Borisova, and a place to hang out and wander during the summer months.
+- South Park – not really spent any time here.
+Seems to be less structured, and a place to hang out and wander during the summer months.

 - Vitosha – the glorious massive mountain that looks over the city.
-I strongly recommend getting up there in the gondola, a 30 min ride to the top.
+I strongly recommend getting up there in the gondola if you have time, which is a beautiful 30 min ride to the top.
 Bulgaria is not a place for great signage or information, but I think this site can be trusted to let you know if the gondola (Кабинков лифт) is working – look for the green tick on the right side of the page.
-It’ll be several degrees colder than it is in the city, so go prepared.
+It’s a long way up, and it’ll be about 10 degrees colder than it is in the city, so go prepared.
 There are a few cafe/bars at the top.

 (nicked from an email to friends, so has references to my flat):